 |Instructors can register decisions between:||November 1, 2018 - February 28, 2019||March 1 - May 31, 2019||June 1 - September 30, 2019|

 |Course evaluation results become available on:||March 1, 2019||June 1, 2019||October 1, 2019|

 If you do not register a decision by the deadline, the numerical portion of all your course evaluation results from the current term will be disseminated to students provided that an adequate response rate has been received.

 Permission decisions cannot be changed for previous terms once a deadline has passed.

 - Log in to MERCURY for Instructors.

-- Scroll to the bottom of the page to view the section, Grant/Deny to Disseminate Course Evaluation Results.
+- Scroll to the bottom of the page to view the section: Grant/Deny Permission to Disseminate Course Evaluation Results.

 - Minerva will inform you if you have made a permission decision in the past.
-If you have not made a decision or if you wish to change your previous decision, click on the Click here to continue button.
+If you have not made a decision or if you wish to change your previous decision, select the Click here to continue button.

-- When you grant permission, the numerical portion of all your course evaluation results will be disseminated to students.
-Although permission decisions carry over to future years, you may change your decision in the next academic year (as of September).
-Note that permission decisions cannot be changed for previous years.
+- Grant permission: The numerical portion of all your course evaluation results will be disseminated to students.
+This decision carries over to future terms.
+You may change your decision in the next term according to the deadlines.

-- When you deny permission, the numerical portion of all your course evaluation results will not be disseminated to students.
-Although permission decisions carry over to future years, you may change your decision in the next academic year (as of September).
-Note that permission decisions cannot be changed for previous years.
+- Deny permission: The numerical portion of all your course evaluation results will not be disseminated to students.
+This decision carries over to future terms.
+You may change your decision in the next term according to the deadlines.

-If I do not need to fill out the permission form to have my results disseminated, why should I take the time to fill it out?
+If I do not need to fill out the permission form to have my results available to students, why should I take the time to fill it out?

-By actively providing consent to have your course evaluation results disseminated, you let us know that you are aware of the Course Evaluations Policy.
+By actively providing consent to make your course evaluation results available to students, you let the University know that you are aware of the Course Evaluations Policy.
 This allows us to assess the effectiveness of our communications strategies.
 It also improves our ability to report on the number of instructors who have granted and denied permission.